adel9905/aws-jenkins-docker-ci-cd/README.md

 -   **SNS Email Notifications** → Deployment alerts

-The purpose of this project is to practice **real DevOps workflows** including IaC, CI/CD, AWS automation, Docker builds, Terraform, SNS alerts, and app deployment on EC2.
+The purpose of this project is to practice **real DevOps workflows** including IaC, CI/CD, AWS automation, Docker builds, Terraform, SNS. alerts, and app deployment on EC2.

 ------------------------------------------------------------------------